Valentine Words of Warning

 The pressure was unrelenting for Marie to become pregnant.
 It didn’t help the situation that her Fertile Myrdle of a sister-in-law, the Countess d’Artois produced two bouncing blue-blooded baby boys within the first two years of Marie’s arrival at court.

 Seven years would pass before the Queen bore the first of her four children with only one surviving to adulthood.

 Both of Hollywood’s film renditions portraying the life of Marie Antoinette stunned audiences with their focus on the excesses of Versailles: 1938’s “Marie Antoinette” starring Norma Shearer

 And 2006’s “Marie Antoinette” starring Kirsten Dunst and directed by Sofia Coppola

-Despite being crowned King and Queen of France, Louis and Marie were never quite on the same page whenever attempting to communicate with each other.
+Even as France’s sovereign rulers, Louis and Marie were never quite on the same page whenever attempting to communicate with each other.
 If any given conversation made the King uncomfortable, unsure, or embarrassed, he would abruptly stop speaking, proceeded by his Majesty hurriedly vacating whatever room he was in.